Free will: Incompatibilism

 Incompatibilism is the position that free will and determinism are logically incompatible, and that the major question regarding whether or not people have free will is thus whether or not their actions are determined.
 "Hard determinists", such as d'Holbach, are those incompatibilists who accept determinism and reject free will.
 In contrast, "metaphysical libertarians", such as Thomas Reid, Peter van Inwagen, and Robert Kane, are those incompatibilists who accept free will and deny determinism, holding the view that some form of indeterminism is true.
-Another view is that of hard incompatibilists, which state that free will is incompatible with both determinism and indeterminism.
+Another view is that of "hard incompatibilists", who hold that free will is incompatible with both determinism and indeterminism.

 Traditional arguments for incompatibilism are based on an "intuition pump": if a person is like other mechanical things that are determined in their behavior such as a wind-up toy, a billiard ball, a puppet, or a robot, then people must not have free will.
 This argument has been rejected by compatibilists such as Daniel Dennett on the grounds that, even if humans have something in common with these things, it remains possible and plausible that we are different from such objects in important ways.

 Another argument for incompatibilism is that of the "causal chain".
 Incompatibilism is key to the idealist theory of free will.
 Most incompatibilists reject the idea that freedom of action consists simply in "voluntary" behavior.
-They insist, rather, that free will means that someone must be the "ultimate" or "originating" cause of his actions.
+They insist, rather, that to have free will, an agent must be the "ultimate" or "originating" cause of their actions.
 They must be causa sui, in the traditional phrase.
 Being responsible for one's choices is the first cause of those choices, where first cause means that there is no antecedent cause of that cause.
 The argument, then, is that if a person has free will, then they are the ultimate cause of their actions.
 If determinism is true, then all of a person's choices are caused by events and facts outside their control.
 So, if everything someone does is caused by events and facts outside their control, then they cannot be the ultimate cause of their actions.
 Therefore, they cannot have free will.
-This argument has also been challenged by various compatibilist philosophers.
+This argument has also been challenged by compatibilist philosophers.